robotframework/PythonRemoteServer/README.rst

 Using the built-in Libdoc__ tool you can list the keywords available on the server::

-    $ python -m robot.libdoc Remote::http://127.0.0.1:8270 list
+    $ python -m robot.libido Remote::http://127.0.0.1:8270 list
     Count Items In Directory
     Stop Remote Server
     Strings Should Be Equal

-It is also possible to show the documentation on the command line by using argument ``show``.
-HTML documentation can be created by providing name of an output file::
+It is also possible to show the documentation on the command line by using the argument ``show``.
+HTML documentation can be created by providing the name of an output file::

     $ python -m robot.libdoc Remote::http://127.0.0.1:8270 MyLibrary.html